 A note about salt: You can use however much salt as is to your liking, but I wrote the recipe with a fair amount simply because canned soup is pretty high in salt and it just doesn’t taste right to me without it.
 Plus, if you’re following a ketogenic diet, you actually need more salt so it’s not a concern to have too much.

 Once the cauliflower rice is cooked through, add some good old heavy cream.
 I swear, the keto diet has been relatively easy for me simply because of my great love for heavy cream.

 I also add a dash or worcestershire sauce here just to add a bit more depth of flavor.
 If you’re against using Worcestershire sauce (it does contain a small amount of molasses) you could use coconut aminos or even just a little bit of fish sauce (if you don’t use much, it won’t taste fishy at all.)

 Then you’ll need to thicken it up a bit.
 To do this, I used some xanthan gum.
-Just sprinkle it over everything and stir until it thickens up.
+Just sprinkle it over everything and stir until it thickens up and coats the mixture.

 Serve It Up

 It’s not written into the original recipe, but somewhere along the way my siblings and I started putting parmesan cheese on top of our servings.
 You know, the kind in the green can?
 We put that stuff on everything.
 Lol.